joshiemoore/snakehdl/README.md

 This project is intended to be a fun and easy way for anyone to design real hardware with a few lines of Python.
 Compile your circuit to Verilog, VHDL, or a dill-pickled Python function!

+snakeHDL is Free Software licensed under the terms of the MIT License.
+The project is still early in development, so bugs and general instability may occur.

 <p align="center">
   <img src="https://github.com/joshiemoore/snakehdl/blob/master/HACK_ALU.png" />